recule556688/Projet_Perso/GlobalSort/README.md

 - Sort files from a specific directory
 - Sort all directories
 - Undo last operation
-- Display an helping menu
+- Display a helping menu
 - Quit the program

-# Supported Extensions
+## Supported Extensions

 ### Music 🎵